by John Ellis

 In short, the rule arose out of the late evangelist’s desire to protect himself from temptation and to protect himself from any appearance of evil as well as warding off the potential for being accused of harassment.
 To accomplish all that, Graham went out of his way to ensure that he was never alone with any woman whom he was not related or married to.
 Men who utilize the rule do so in a variety of ways.
 For example, Mike Pence has (in)famously drawn a line in the sand when it comes to dining alone with women who are not his wife – he doesn’t do it.
 Most men who follow Billy Graham’s lead make sure that if they must meet with a woman in their office, the door is open so that anybody passing can hear and/or see what’s taking place.
 Likewise, those men refuse to ride alone in a vehicle with a woman who is not related to them or married to them.
 The practical ways that the Billy Graham Rule can be implemented is long.

-Sadly, while often well-intentioned, the Billy Graham Rule has become so sacrosanct for many conservative evangelical men to the point that it’s an idol.
+Sadly, even when well-intentioned, the Billy Graham Rule has become so sacrosanct for many conservative evangelical men to the point that it’s an idol.

 That it’s become an idol for some is evident in how this man-made rule is frequently elevated above the law of love.
 It’s also evident in how it’s treated as a magic sanctification pill.
 Of lesser concern, but a concern, nonetheless, the ways in which it is nonsensically applied and enforced is further evidence that the Billy Graham Rule occupies an underserved position of importance among many conservative evangelical men.
 I’ve witnessed this last “piece of evidence” multiple times over the years.
-Recently, though, and highlighting the problem, I was treated to an absurd example of how nonsensically the Billy Graham Rule can be insisted upon.
+A couple of years ago, I was witness to an absurd example of how nonsensically the Billy Graham Rule can be insisted upon.

 When searching for candidates for elder, my previous church, like many churches, has a process that includes having potential elders sit down with the existing elders and go over a questionnaire.
 During one potential elder interview, my fellow pastors and I were going over the portion of the questionnaire that deals with sexual sin.
 During the discussion, one of the elders asked the candidate if he took steps to ensure that he was never alone with a woman who was not his wife.
 The man furrowed his brow as he thought, and then replied, “Yes, as a general rule, I’m not alone with other women.”